From a translation booth in Las Vegas to a regulated-finance design system

 Two things, and they've shaped how I work ever since.

 The team left.
-I was 30 years old and running design at a 150-person broker.
+I was running design at a 150-person broker.

 I didn't become head of design by design.
 I became it because there was no one else left.
 And the work didn't get smaller; it got bigger.
 By late 2022, I was the single point of failure for design across five production platforms, with three engineering teams implementing in parallel, in two timezones (Sydney design, Taipei engineering, with a three-hour overlap window).